*** The 2021 – 2022 program is currently closed for applications. For more information please email email@example.com ***

 - Employees staff (LES) employed by the State Department/United States Agency for International Development (USAID) are ineligible for grants during the period of their employment and for one year following the termination of employment.

 In Tanzania, the Fulbright Foreign Student Program is administered by the U.S. Embassy’s Public Affairs Section, which nominates candidates to the Fulbright Scholarship Board in Washington, DC.
 The Fulbright Scholarship Board makes the final selection of candidates.
+In order for the Embassy to complete the nomination process before the deadline date for submission, we urge aspiring candidates to submit their applications by May 30, 2020; applications received after this date will not be considered.

 Fulbright funding is for a maximum of TWO years of funding in a master’s degree or doctoral program.
 Students accepted to degree programs less than two years are eligible to only receive funding through the designated period of degree completion – as stipulated by the host institution.
 Master’s applicants are given placement priority.
 Ph.D. candidates who secure funding from outside sources will remain under Fulbright visa sponsorship rather than have sponsorship transferred to the host institution.
 Ph.D. candidates unable to secure funding for the additional years will return home without completing their degree.